FIWARE-Middleware/KIARA/doc/specification/Middleware_RPC_API_Specification.rst

 Explicitly instanciate and configure Advanced Middleware components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This examples shows how to provide a service as above, but using a TCP
+This example shows how to provide a service as above, but using a TCP
 transport and CDR serialization created and configured explicitly by the
 user.